 Lunches and dinners (suppers) are not included.
 However, your guide knows each locality intimately and will offer you several choices of cafes and restaurants including their favourite.
 Some people simply enjoy a picnic lunch beside a beach or a remote lake, maybe "Kiwi" traditional fish and chips! (very popular).

 Are exactly that, for you to decide what you would like to do and at what time.
 Our guides are still available to assist and advise you.

 Your guide will endeavour to arrive at each day’s destination in time for you to have some free time to freshen up before your evening meal, at least an hour most days.
 Usually, you would be in bed by 10 pm.

-With all our bookings, wherever possible, we request quiet rooms, and with views when appropriate.
-Like you, our guides look forward to a good night’s sleep.
+With all our bookings, wherever possible we request quiet rooms, and with views when appropriate.

 Activities and attractions (optional extra)